Megan D. McCabe

 In this essay, I suggest that even within a “post-identity politics” intellectual milieu, theoretical work that takes seriously the ways people live and experience identity/identities is not only relevant but also vital to cultural studies.
 That said, I suggest not that cultural studies recuperate past essentialist or unitary models of identity; rather, I argue that postmodern views of identity as fluid and dynamic are not only fitting, but also necessary, for contemporary subjects who negotiate multiple, often contradictory definitions of experience, heritage, and knowledge.
 Here, I focus specifically on Korean-American adoptee identity.
 Like other so-called “hyphenated” identities, Korean-American adoptees might be regarded as emblematic of current, accepted notions of identity as multiple and heterogeneous.
 At the same time, Korean-American adoptees also illustrate the pragmatic difficulty of articulating and living identity as multiple, fluid, and process-oriented, especially in the shadow of what has proved to be an intransigent model of identity as unitary, fixed, and rooted in essences.
 While international adoption is an increasingly common method of family formation in the United States, adoptees continue to be constructed as liminal subjects, described as caught between two different cultures, histories, or nationalities.
 Thus, even as recent theoretical understandings of identity have tended to move away from an emphasis on essential origins and toward constructions of identity as dynamic and process-oriented, adoptee identity is still overwhelmingly associated with the reclamation of roots, heritage, and lost origins.

 The question, then, it seems is one that asks, “How?” – How do Korean-American adoptees articulate the multiplicity, fluidity, and inconsistencies of identity in a way that nevertheless recognizes the continued political and social currency of identities that are coherent, articulated, and intelligible?
-In other words, how do Korean-American adoptees carve out and inhabit a space in “the aporia between identity and difference”?
+In other words, how do Korean-American adoptees carve out and inhabit a space in “the aporia between identity and difference”?[1]
+In this essay, I suggest that technologies of representation and communication offer not only an answer as to how subjects can articulate complex identities, but also that these technologies offer valuable means by which to understand more fully how identity is and can be theorized.

 I propose hypertext, a virtual and nonlinear medium, as a tool for illustrating identity as fluid and process-oriented and, in authoring my own hypertextual autobiography, explore its possibilities for representing Korean-American adoptee identity specifically.
 While notions of identity as multiple, changeable, and fluid are commonly invoked in culture today, they are too rarely embodied or tangibly represented.
 This essay attempts to address this omission, suggesting that, through hypertext, a theory of identity as dynamic and in-progress may be put into practice and, in so doing, be greater understood.